smaillacheruvu/Telling-Stories-with-Data/Final_Project_Part2.md

 <b>The “who” of energy insecurity:</b>
 Then, I lead into the “who” of energy insecurity.
 Since energy insecurity is racialized – families of color experience it at higher rates – I’ve created a chart that highlights this.

-<em>To do:</em> I will add text with additional context around the demographics of energy insecurity, as well.
+<em>To do:</em> I will add text with additional context around the demographics of energy insecurity.
+I will also explain how energy insecurity intersects with other vulnerabilities, such as low-income status, food insecurity, and transportation insecurity.
 <br>
 <br>